 – CON: Theft and fraud in some areas

-Some of the fancier areas of Stockholm, such as Östermalm and nearby upscale suburbs, are targeted for burglary.
+Some fancier areas of Stockholm, such as Östermalm and nearby upscale suburbs, are targeted for burglary.
 Stockholm has very low rates of such crime compared to other international cities, as stated above, but it is still important to be aware of this.
-Also, rental fraud is not uncommon in Stockholm, so expats should be aware of this when they are looking online for housing.
+Also, rental fraud is not uncommon in Stockholm, so you should be aware of this when looking online for housing.

 Working and doing business in Stockholm